Context

 Medical assistance in dying

-Care dynamics and practices
+Care relationships and practices

 Pandemics and health crises